CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 WORK HISTORY

-For instance, if you have worked for the past 15 years and paid into Social Security taxes, then you own these benefits.
+For instance, if you have worked for the past 10 years and paid Social Security taxes, then you own these benefits.
 You paid for them.
 They are there for you if you need to replace your income, now that you can no longer work due to your cystic fibrosis.
 On the other hand, if you do not have a robust work history, you will not get SSD benefits.
 However, you may still qualify for SSI benefits.

 It is easy to see how giving the SSA the proper financial evidence is vital to winning benefits.
 That is why you should consider seeking help from an attorney who has experience and is an expert in this area.
 Also, hiring an attorney with experience gives you three times the chance of winning your SSD benefits.
 Therefore, this is a dramatic increase in your chances of winning benefits.
 Hire Cannon Disability Law, because we have over 30 years of legal experience helping clients like you win benefits.